arvigeus/AZ-204/Learning Path/App Service.md

 ]
 ```

-:information_source: .NET apps targeting PostgreSQL should set the connection string to **Custom** as workaround for a known issue in .NET EnvironmentVariablesConfigurationProvider.
+:information_source: .NET apps targeting PostgreSQL should set the connection string to **Custom** as work around for a known issue in .NET `EnvironmentVariablesConfigurationProvider`.

+At runtime, connection strings are available as environment variables, prefixed with the following connection types:

+- SQLServer: `SQLCONNSTR_`
+- MySQL: `MYSQLCONNSTR_`
+- SQLAzure: `SQLAZURECONNSTR_`
+- Custom: `CUSTOMCONNSTR_`
+- PostgreSQL: `POSTGRESQLCONNSTR_`
+- Notification Hub: `NOTIFICATIONHUBCONNSTR_`
+- Service Bus: `SERVICEBUSCONNSTR_`
+- Event Hub: `EVENTHUBCONNSTR_`
+- Document DB: `DOCDBCONNSTR_`
+- Redis Cache: `REDISCACHECONNSTR_`

+For example, a MySQL connection string named _connectionstring1_ can be accessed as the environment variable `MYSQLCONNSTR_connectionString1`.

 ### Configure environment variables for custom containers